Use the quicklinks below to jump to the desired section regarding transport in and around Ko Samui.

-Ko Samui airport opened in 1989, and is owned and operated by Bangkok Airways.
+Bangkok Airways owned Ko Samui airport opened in 1989.
 Most flights to and from the island are with this carrier, but the airport has now opened up flights to other airlines.
 Samui airport must be one of the more beautiful in the world, tastefully built and furnished in true tropical style without being tacky.
 The airport is in the most part open plan, with huge ceiling fans, bamboo and wood finishes, and a comfortable departure lounge.
 Brightly painted open-air buses carry passengers from the plane to the terminal.

-Bangkok Airways offers daily flights to Ko Samui from major Thailand destinations such as Bangkok, Chiang Mai, Krabi, Pattaya, Phuket and Trat.
+Bangkok Airways offers daily flights to Ko Samui from major Thailand destinations including Bangkok, Chiang Mai, Krabi, Pattaya, Phuket and Trat.
 The first flights depart and arrive at 06:00, and the last at 22:00.
 THAI flies daily from Bangkok, Silk Air from Singapore, and Firefly from Kuala Lumpur.

 Airport - Taling Ngam 600 baht